mspeculatrix/Zolatron64/DOCUMENTATION/BOARDS/Dual Serial Board.md

 The SC28L92 doesn't require much in the way of support: a crystal and three caps is all you need.

 I made one big mistake with this board, though.
 I added a pullup resistor to the RX line of port A. This was to prevent the line floating and possibly producing spurious 'inputs'.
 However, this is the line that I connect to the Raspberry Pi's TX pin.
 The Zolatron operates at 5V and the Pi at 3.3V.
-Yet I was effectively pulling up the Pi's TX pin to 5V all the time.
+Yes - I was pulling up the Pi's TX pin to 5V all the time.
 Long story short, the UART on that particular Raspberry Pi no longer works.

 I solved the problem by simply removing the pullup resistor.
 The Pi is always connected and holds that line high anyway.
 In future, I might be tempted to pull up that line to 3.3V on the Raspberry Pi board.